darkreader/darkreader/CONTRIBUTING.md

 - Open **Chrome Dev Tools** (F12) in Chrome or "Inspector" (Ctrl+Shift+C) in Firefox.
 - Click on **element picker** (top-left corner).
 It is enabled automatically in Firefox.
-- Pick wrongly inverted element.
+- Pick a wrongly inverted element.
 - Choose a **[selector](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors)** for that element or all similar elements (e.g. if element has `class="icon small"`, selector may look like `.icon`).
 - Click **Dark Reader icon**.
 - Click **Open developer tools** (at bottom of Dark Reader popup).